-Mr. and Mrs. D reside in their mobile home all-year round.
+4. Mr and Mrs D reside in their mobile home all-year round.
 The site rules prohibit the delivery of post to the site.
-The site owner has also warned Mr. and Mrs. D that they will be asked to leave the site if they are found to be paying Council Tax and has asked them to provide an alternative residential address.
-As they do not have an alternative address Mr. and Mrs. D have arranged with their son that their post is sent to his address, and that the Council Tax for his address is put in their name (though their son still pays it) so to all intents and purposes it appears that they reside there.
+The site owner has also warned Mr and Mrs D that they will be asked to leave the site if they are found to be paying council tax, and has asked them to provide an alternative residential address.
+As they do not have an alternative address Mr and Mrs D have made an arrangement with their son that their post is sent to his address, and that the council tax for his address is put in their name (though their son still pays it) so to all intents and purposes it appears that they reside there.